-You can elect to start OAS at age 65, or defer until any month between age 65 and age 70.
+You can start OAS at age 65 or defer until any month between age 65 and 70.
 Deferring results in a 0.6% increase in payment for every month after the age of 65 you start collecting.
-That’s a total potential increase of 36% for deferring until age 70.
+That's a total potential increase of 36% for deferring until age 70.

-This calculator helps to illustrate some of the financial elements to answering this question, however there are other factors that need to be considered.
-These include health, cash flow needs, taxation, and OAS clawback thresholds to name a few.
+This calculator helps to illustrate some of the financial elements of answering this question.
+However, other factors need to be considered.
+These include health, cash flow needs, taxation, and OAS clawback thresholds, to name a few.

 Enter your year and month of birth along with various dates for starting your OAS (between age 65 & 70) to see the different payment amounts you may receive.